This post looks at the benefits of squalane for acne and the types of spots that this facial oil works best with.

 - It closely mimics the skins own sebum

-- It’s one of the few oils which are safe for fungal acne (Malassezia)
+- It’s one of only TWO natural oils which are safe for fungal acne (Malassezia) – read my blog post here.

 - It increases skin hydration by preventing moisture loss